Gated, prohibited, curbed.

 3) Fulfill Category-Specific Requirements

 Some restricted categories have specific requirements you need to meet before you can apply for approval.

-Powersports and Automotive categories, for instance, requires sellers to have compliant images that can be either be analyzed on an external image host or website.
+The Powersports and Automotive categories, for instance, require sellers to have compliant images that can be either be analyzed on an external image host or website.